 The list below should look familiar to you: you received an abbreviated version with your confirmation packet from the Office of Admissions.
 We hope you’ve already completed a number of these tasks and can start planning for your course registration and your first semester.
-If you have not yet completed these tasks, please do so as soon as possible.
+If you have not yet completed these tasks, please do so immediately.

 ☑ Create Your Lewis & Clark Account

 Visit go.lclark.edu/create_account to create your Lewis & Clark account.
-Creating your Lewis & Clark account will establish your email and also create your WebAdvisor User ID (see below), which you will use to search for courses, locate your registration times, and register for classes.
-All communication from the college will be sent to this new email address.
+This account will establish your email and also create your WebAdvisor User ID (see below).
+WebAdvisor is the website you’ll use to search for courses, locate your registration times, and register for courses.
+All communication from the college will be sent to your new L&C email address.

 ☑ Access Your Lewis & Clark Email Account

-Once you’ve created your Lewis & Clark account, you will log in to your new email account through Gmail.
-Visit mail.google.com to get started.
-To log in, rather than using the @gmail.com extension, you will use your full Lewis & Clark email address (for example, email@example.com) and password to log in.
+Once you’ve created your Lewis & Clark account, visit mail.google.com to get started.
+To log in, rather than using the @gmail.com extension, you will use your full Lewis & Clark email address (for example, firstname.lastname@example.org) and password to log in.

 The college will use this email address exclusively to communication with you this summer and throughout your academic career.
 Please check your email frequently.

 Before your register for courses, it is critical that we have accurate contact information for you and your family in the event of an emergency.
 We recognize that you may have concerns about your privacy.
 The information you provide will be held in a limited-access, password-protected portion of Lewis & Clark’s database and used only in compliance with the institution’s policies and procedures.